 His line of inquiry on the ethical and epistemological grounding of qualitative research continues with studies of doctoral student preparation in qualitative methodology, including a collaborative project with Dr. Stacy Otto.

+Since 2004, he has been an associate professor in the Department of Administrative and Policy Studies.
+From September 2014 to August 2019, he was Associate Dean for Student Affairs and Certification.
 At the University of Pittsburgh, Dr. Gunzenhauser is affiliated with the Center for Urban Education, the Institute for International Studies in Education, the Center for Race and Social Problems, and the program in Gender, Sexuality, and Women's Studies.
 He is a former president of the Ohio Valley Philosophy of Education Society and is on the review board of Educational Theory and the editorial board for Educational Foundations.

 Before coming to the University of Pittsburgh in 2004, Dr. Gunzenhauser was an assistant professor at Oklahoma State University.
 His doctoral training was under the direction of Drs.
 Lynda Stone and George Noblit at the University of North Carolina at Chapel Hill.
 Beginning his educational career as a resident assistant at the University of North Carolina in 1986, he served in several professional roles in education, including coordinator for pre-college programs at Duke University and residential counselor at the North Carolina School of Science and Mathematics.